 We have a zero-tolerance policy on bribery and other forms of corruption.
 Employees found to have breached our Code of Conduct or our Anti-Bribery policies are subject to disciplinary action which may include termination of their employment.
-In FY21, Horizon approved a new Code of Conduct and is rolling out training on the policy across our workplace.
+During the reporting period, training on the Anti-Bribery policies took place across our workplace.
 The new Code is published in the Governance section of the Company's website.

-In FY21, Horizon reported under the Modern Slavery Act 2018.
+In FY22, Horizon reported under the Modern Slavery Act 2018.
 Horizon continues to conduct due diligence on its value and supply chain to identify and assess any incidence of modern slavery.